How Does GST Impact the Global Tax Landscape?

 FAQs

 GST, or Goods and Services Tax, is a broad-based consumption tax levied on the supply of goods and services.
-Some of its key objectives are creating a unified national market, reducing economic distortions by replacing complex local taxes, improving tax compliance and governance, facilitating trade, and enhancing revenues.
+Some of its key objectives include creating a unified national market.
+Additionally, it seeks to reduce economic distortions by replacing complex local taxes.
+Another goal is to improve tax compliance and governance.
+Furthermore, GST aims to facilitate trade.
+Lastly, it plays a significant role in enhancing revenues.

 GST has simplified complex multi-tiered tax systems covering manufacturing, sales, services, etc., into a single tax regime in over 130 countries.
 Principles have moved from origin-based to destination-based taxation in line with global best practices.